USEPA/emf/EMF/deploy/doc/guides/cost/ch5_control_strategy_exercises.md

 8. Click `Done` on the Import Datasets window.

-9. After the Status window messages indicates that the import has completed, click `Refresh` on the **Dataset Manager** and to see the newly imported inventory dataset.
+9. After the Status window messages indicates that the import has completed, click `Refresh` on the **Dataset Manager** to see the newly imported inventory dataset.
 The dataset could now be used as an input to a control strategy.

 10. To import a list of counties to limit the counties used for a strategy analysis, set the `Show Datasets of Type` menu to **List of Counties** and then import the file following steps 3 through 9 above.
-Be sure that the list of counties file has at least two columns, with one of them labeled 'FIPS'.
+Be sure that the list of counties file has at least two columns, with one of them labeled FIPS.

 The Dataset Manager includes the following controls: